fncokg/pandoc-tex-numbering/README.md

 - `section-format-ref-1`, `section-format-ref-2`,...: The format of the section numbering used in the references. **If set, this will override the `section-prefix` metadata**.
 Default is `"{h1}"`, `"{h1}.{h2}"`, etc. combined with the `section-prefix` and `prefix-space` metadata.
 - `non-arabic_numbers`: Whether to use non-arabic numbers for the section numbering.
 Default is `false`.
 If set to `true`, all non arabic section fields are also supported, and in this case, **the `lang_num.py` file must also be included in the same directory as the filter.**

+### Subfigure Support
+You can use the `subcaption` package to create subfigures.
+The filter will automatically number the subfigures.
+You can customize the subfigure numbering by setting the following metadata:
+- `subfigure-symbols`: The symbols used for subfigure numbering.
+Default is `"abcdefghijklmnopqrstuvwxyz"`.
+The symbols will be used in the order specified.
+You must ensure that the number of symbols is greater than or equal to the number of subfigures in a figure.
+- `subfigure-format`: The format of the subfigures used in captions and references.
+This is a python f-string format similar to the section numbering format.
+Default is `"{sym}"`.
+The available fields are `sym` and `num`. `sym` is the symbol of the subfigure and `num` is the number of the subfigure.
+For example, if you set `subfigure-format="({sym})"`(i.e. parentheses around the symbol), the subfigures will be shown as "(a)", "(b)" etc. in the captions and references.

 ### Caption Renaming
-The `figure-prefix` and `table-prefix` metadata are also used to rename the captions of figures and tables.
+The `figure-prefix` and `table-prefix` metadata are also used to rename the captions of figures and tables (but they are not used in subfigures and subtables).

 ## `org` file support